-Financial supervision is a complex endeavor.
-In addition to agreements between countries and the amount of new debt they can take on (commonly referred to as Basel I-III), as well as numerous EU-directives (such as the AIFM-directive), numerous administrative provisions (such as MaRisk and MaComp) do exist.
-In addition to relevant German laws (such as KWG, ZAG, WpHG, KAGB), companies and entrepeneurs entering the German / European market should determine if they require a banking license to operate their banking enterprise.
+BaFin is the German Federal Financial Supervisory Authority.
+Financial supervision in Germany is a complex endeavor.
+Numerous EU-directives (such as the AIFM-directive) and administrative provisions (such as MaRisk and MaComp) do exist.
+In addition to relevant German laws, companies and entrepeneurs entering the German/European market should determine if they require a banking license to operate their business.

 Please also note that a BaFin license is often valid for just the particular purposes you listed in your application.
 Chances are, you need a new license when offering new financial services.

-might also need a BaFin license.
-This depends on their business model and a german law called Zahlungsdiensteaufsichtsgesetz (ZAG, the German Payment Services Regulation Act).
+Bitcoin businesses & crowdfunding platforms might also need a BaFin license.
+This depends on their business model and the German Payment Services Regulation Act (Zahlungsdiensteaufsichtsgesetz, ZAG).
 New currencies, such as Bitcoin or other virtual currencies are classified as financial instrument, or precisely as units of account by the BaFin.
-If your are dealing with such coins in a professional manner, chances are high that you require a BaFin-license.
+If you are trading with such coins in a professional manner, chances are high that you require a BaFin-license.
 This also applies for setting up a FinTech business in Germany.

 WINHELLER Advises LiteBit in BaFin Approval Proceedings For Crypto Custody Business

 WINHELLER is acting as a legal advisor to the German branch of the Dutch crypto currency exchange LiteBit in the BaFin licencing proceedings for both proprietary trading and the crypto custody business.
 Learn more

 If a financial service provider pursues unauthorized business, this is usually brought to the attention of the company by a letter from BaFin and a statement is requested.
 The provision of banking transactions, financial services or payment services without the required permit can have serious consequences for the companies concerned and the persons acting: